 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-To give our patients the best possible care in a relaxed, healing atmosphere.
-In order to achieve this, we utilize the most advanced techniques (through traditional chiropractic adjustments, active release techniques, graston techniques), procedures and therapies.
+We seek to give our patients the highest-quality evidence-based care in a relaxed, healing atmosphere.
+In order to achieve this, we utilize the most advanced techniques, procedures and therapies.
 Each patient is treated with the utmost respect and courtesy.
 You will receive the specialized care you need and deserve.
 The treatments and therapies utilized will accelerate the healing process, so you may return to your daily routine and work-outs as fast as physiologically possible.
-In addition, you will be educated on how to do home rehabilitation (eg. stretching and strengthening exercises) and what steps you will need to take to keep you in optimal health.
-All of our patients do extremely well, and we know you will as well.
+In addition, you will be educated regarding home rehabilitation (eg. stretching and strengthening exercises) and what steps you will need to take an active role in achieving optimal health.

 Generally, a chiropractic adjustment does not hurt when carried out by a qualified practitioner.
 If you have acute muscle spasm in the area being treated, you may experience some temporary discomfort or if you have had a condition for a long time, you may feel soreness the next day as your body starts to heal.
 To better understand why you may feel soreness after your initial treatment, just picture yourself running a mile on your first day out.
 You will typically feel sore because your neuro-skeletal-muscular system is being stimulated for the first time!
 Or if you have never received a massage and you have your first one, typically the next day you will feel a mild bout of soreness.
 Your chiropractor will advise you if this is likely to happen and will tell you how to minimize any discomfort or soreness.